yueguoguo/yueguoguo.github.io/_posts/2025-03-15-outcome-driven-ai.md

 such as the memory, LLM core, or tooling, the entire system should be optimized holistically to achieve the ultimate goal under the given constraints.

+### Reusability of the pattern

+The outcome-driven design of the AI system is applicable to any use case.
+The same principles outlined earlier still apply, regardless of domain-specific requirements.
+Considering a different scenario in retail, the agentic system is composed of the same components, and thus, the same process of *chaining* the outcome-oriented design specifications for each component is effective in achieving the goal defined by the retailer.
+To achieve a goal such as maintaining the optimal ROI from sales revenue against the cost of maintaining the warehouse, the AI may consist of one or more AI agents with LLM and other capabilities like demand forecasting, customer returns, logistics optimization, etc. Similarly, these agentic components can be further broken down into the modular parts of memory, tools, planning and action, and the LLM core.
+The outcome of the overall retail efficiency originates from each component that directly or indirectly works toward the ultimate outcome.

 ## After thoughts...

 ## References